Ulflander/lyonesse/README.md

 ##### `jessy.fromString(str, [options], callback)`

-Parse a Jessy string and call back with Js or Sass compiled string.
+Parse a Jessy string and call back with Js or Scss compiled string.

 ##### `jessy.fromFile(filepath, [options], callback)`

-Parse a Jessy file and call back with Js or Sass compiled string.
+Parse a Jessy file and call back with Js or Scss compiled string.

 ##### `jessy.parse(str)`